 There's also Fitbit Pay for contactless payments, and if you are carrying your phone, you can use the Charge 4 to control your Spotify playlist.
 When paired with the Fitbit App, the Charge 4 will also track Active Zone Minutes – a measure of exercise intensity.
-These are based on heart rate training zones, but simplified so they're easy to understand.
+These are based on heart rate training zones but simplified, so they're easy to understand.
 You'll set specific goals depending on your age and general fitness, which is a very handy way to make sure you're getting enough exercise each week.

 During testing, we found the Fitbit Charge 4's interface to be superb, providing just enough information to be useful without feeling cluttered.
 It's very reasonably priced too, and can often be found very cheaply on Amazon.
-There's no color screen, but this is an excellent fitness tracker that has the features that really count.
+There's no color screen, but this is an excellent fitness tracker that has features that really count.

 Read our full Fitbit Charge 4 review